jhargett1/aws-bootcamp-cruddur-2023/journal/week10.md

           # Value: ""
 ```

+Remember that we have left the `Subnets` property blank for now.
 More details on the properties we're setting here:

 `Type`:  Indicates the type of load balancer.
 In this case, it is set to application, which represents an application load balancer.